mattchley/learningComputer/Problems/Stack problem 1-Valid Parentheses.md

 	2. Object.values is looking for an opening parenthesis and push to the stack
 	3. The loop grabs "{" and repeats steps 2 & 3 stack is "(", "{"
 	4. The loop grabs "}" and we hit the second block
-	5. the second block checks if the stack is empty to show there is no corresponding para
+	5. the second block checks if the stack is empty to show there is no corresponding parenthesis or to check if the item popped from the stack matches a closing parenthesis
+	6. item is popped
+	7.